SofiDevO/sofi-zsh/README.md

   - `zsh-autocomplete`
 - Configure your .zshrc file with the recommended settings.
 - If you already have a .zshrc file, a backup will be created before it is overwritten with the new configuration.

-What to do next?
-Once the second script finishes running, restart your terminal or run zsh to see the changes.
-You can adjust the theme and plugin settings by editing the .zshrc file in your home directory (~/.zshrc).

 ---